Extruder Installation & Instructions

 TIP

 When making extrusions, use firm, slow pressure to pull the handle down.
 If you have to use the full force of your adult weight on the handle, the clay is too stiff or the size of the opening in the die is too email.
 If the clay is too stiff, remove it from the barrel and use softer clay.
-If the size of the opening in the die is too small, drill additional holes in the die.
+If the size of the opening in the die is too small it will cause significant back pressure, to alleviate this drill additional relief holes in the die.

 MAKING HOLLOW EXTRUSIONS

 We use a unique, 2-part system for making hollow extrusions.
 Scott Creek Pottery's extruder uses a floating inner die holder which makes it possible to easily change the thickness of the extrusion‘s wall as well as the inner and outer shapes.
-(Most dies are fixed, meaning the inner die is a permanent part of the outer die) Our unique floating die system allows you to combine dies that are different in size and shape.
+Our unique floating die system allows you to combine dies that are different in size and shape.
 For example, you could use a square outer die and a circular inner die to form an extrusion that has a square exterior and a round interior gap.

-The challenge in using the floating dies is keeping the gap between the inner and outer die fixed until the clay is forced through the inner die.
+The challenge in using the floating dies is keeping the gap between the inner and outer die fixed in place until the clay is forced through the inner die.
 A simple solution is to gently load the clay into the barrel, and slowly depress the plunger.
 Once the clay is compressed around the inner die holder it will not move until you want to switch dies.
-Another solution is to create wooden shims that are the same thickness as the wall in your extruded shape and use them to hold the inner and outer die.
+Another solution is to load your die into the cap and use chunks of clay to hold your set of dies in place while you install the die and cap and then load the extruder barrel.

 DIES

-Ali dies that are sold for the extruder are made of 11‘8" aluminum.
-These will not bend but are easy to cut with a simple carpenter's coping saw.
+All dies that are sold for the extruder are made of 1/8" aluminum.
+These will not bend but are easy to cut with a simple coping saw.
 Simply draw your design on to the die , drill a pilot hole in the center of the design.
 Cut out with the coping saw.
 Finish the shape with a file, and you have a die that will last indefinitely.

 TIP